bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 ## Connection Reuse {#connection-reuse}

-SIP/3 connections are persistent across multiple transactions.
-SIP/3 connections may also be persistent across multiple established dialogs.
-A single SIP/3 connection may carry transactions for multiple distinct dialogs simultaneously, with each dialog individually identified by the `Call-ID` header and `tag=` parameters on the `To` and `From` headers.
+SIP/3 connections are persistent across multiple request-response transactions.
+A SIP/3 connection MAY also be shared by multiple concurrent dialogs, with each dialog individually identified by the `Call-ID` header and `tag=` parameters on the `To` and `From` headers.

 # Expressing SIP Semantics in SIP/3 {#sip3-semantics}

 ## QUIC Clients and Servers {#quic-clients-servers}

-Since the intention of SIP/3 is to reuse the transport association as much as possible, this is not entirely compatible with conventional SIP's user agent client and user agent server model.
-Instead, this specification introduces two new terms, "transport client" and "transport server", to denote the QUIC client as the initiator of the transport connection, and the QUIC server as its peer.
+This specification introduces two new terms: "transport client" to denote the host that initiates the QUIC transport connection for exchanging SIP/3 messages, and "transport server" as its peer.
+These terms are orthogonal to SIP's concepts of user agent client (UAC) and user agent server (UAS): transport clients and servers may take on either role in the SIP/3 connection.

 ## SIP Transaction Framing {#sip-transaction-framing}

-SIP transactions begin with a request being sent by a user agent client (UAC) on a request stream, which is a bidirectional QUIC stream; see {{stream-mapping}}.
+SIP/3 transactions begin with a request message sent by a UAC on a request stream, which is a bidirectional QUIC stream; see {{stream-mapping}}.
 If the user agent client making the request is accessing the transport connection from the transport client endpoint, then the request stream is carried on a client-initiated bidirectional QUIC stream.
 If the user agent client making the request is accessing the transport connection from the transport server endpoint, then the request stream is carried on a server-initiated bidirectional QUIC stream.

-Each SIP transaction has exclusive use of a request stream.
-Only one request may be made per request stream.
-The user agent server sends zero or more provisional responses on the same stream as the request, followed by one or more final responses.
+Each SIP/3 transaction has exclusive use of a request stream.
+Only one request is made per request stream.
+The UAS sends zero or more provisional responses on the same stream as the request, followed by one or more final responses.
 See {{Section 7.2 of SIP2.0}} for a description of provisional and final responses.

 On a given request stream, receipt of multiple requests MUST be treated as malformed.

 A SIP message (request or response) consists of:

-1. the header section, including message control data, sent as a single HEADERS frame,
+1. the header section, including message control data, sent in SIP/3 as a single `HEADERS` frame,
-2. optionally, the message body, if present, sent as a series of DATA frames.
+2. optionally, the message body, if present, sent in SIP/3 as a series of `DATA` frames.

 Headers are described in {{Section 7.3 of SIP2.0}}.
 Message bodies are described in {{Section 7.4 of SIP2.0}}.

 Receipt of an invalid sequence of frames MUST be treated as a connection error of type SIP3_FRAME_UNEXPECTED.
-In particular, a DATA frame before any HEADERS frame is considered invalid.
-Other frame types, especially unknown frame types, may be permitted subject to their own rules, see {{extensions}}.
+In particular, a DATA frame received before any HEADERS frame is considered invalid.
+Other frame types, especially unknown frame types, MAY be permitted, subject to their own rules, see {{extensions}}.

 The HEADERS frame might reference updates to the QPACK dynamic table.
 While these updates are not directly part of the message exchange, they MUST be received and processed before the message can be consumed.